navjotsagoo/pcf-aws-govcloud/README.md

 ## Create Stemcell AMI

-Detach Stemcell EBS Volume `/dev/xvde` from Generic VM.
+Detach Stemcell EBS Volume `/dev/xvde` from jumpbox vm.
 Create Snapshot.

 From Stemcell snapshot, create an AMI with /dev/sda1 as root and /dev/sdb as instance-store.

-This is Stemcell AMI ID `ami-4ee6622f` in AWS GovCloud.
+Stemcell AMI ID in AWS GovCloud
+> ami-4ee6622f

 ## Create Ops Manager AMI

-Create a directory and mount the `part` segment type of Ops Manager EBS volume to that directory.
+Create a new directory and mount the `part` segment type of Ops Manager EBS volume to the new directory.
 ```bash
 sudo mkdir /opsman
 sudo mount /dev/xvdg1 /opsman